AbstractSDK/abstract/framework/docs/src/3_framework/1_abstract_sdk.md

 Our base contracts are generic CosmWasm contract implementations that:

-- Already have some state and functionality implemented.
+- Have some state and functionality already implemented.
-- Can be extended and composed by implementing your custom logic into them.
+- Can be extended and composed by appending your custom logic to them.

-Think of these bases as the foundation for building your application using the Abstract SDK.
+Think of each of these bases as a foundation for building your application using the Abstract SDK.
 There are different types of bases available, each tailored for specific needs and functionalities.

 - <a href="https://crates.io/crates/abstract-app" target="_blank">App</a>